 (Note: The final segment of the hike gains 456-ft. and then loses over 2,000-ft. as it drops to Bussalp.)

 To continue to Bussalp, return to the trail junction after enjoying the views around the Bachsee.
-At the trail junction the path branching to the right (northwest) skirts the eastern side of the Bachsee toward Faulhorn and Schynige Platte, an excellent hike you should take on another day.
-Our trail turns left toward Spitzen (20min), Feld (1h) and Bussalp (2h), curving to the south as it travels along the north and then west shores of the small lake to the south of the Bachsee.
+At the junction a path branching right (northwest) skirts the east side of the Bachsee toward the Faulhorn and Schynige Platte, an excellent hike you should take on another day.
+Our trail turns left toward Spitzen (20-min), Feld (1-hr) and Bussalp (2-hr), curving to the south as it travels along the north and then west shores of the small lake to the south of the Bachsee.

-At 5.6 miles reach the southwestern end of the small lake and a trail junction.
+At 5.6 miles reach the southwestern end of the lake and a trail junction.
 Here the trail to the left heads to Waldspitz, Bort and Grindelwald.
-We continue straight ahead on narrow path ascending steeply along the eastern flanks of Reeti.
+We continue straight ahead on narrow path ascending steeply along the east facing flanks of Reeti.
 At 6.0 miles the trail crests a minor ridge and then drops into a bowl with a small pond.
-Beyond the pond a short climbs leads to Spitzen at 6.1 miles, situated on the ridge extending southeast from Reeti.
+Beyond the pond a short climbs leads to Spitzen, situated on the ridge extending southeast from Reeti, at 6.1 miles.

-Spitzen enjoys splendid panoramic views of the Finsteraarhorn looming above the Obers Ischmeer glacier, the Fischerhorn massif, the Fiescher Glacier, the Streckhorn and the Eiger.
-To the southwest the Jungfrau forms the backdrop for Klein Scheidegg, the saddle between the Mannlichen ridge and the Eiger.
+Spitzen enjoys splendid, panoramic views of the Finsteraarhorn looming above the Obers Ischmeer Glacier, the Fiescherhorn massif, the Fiescher Glacier, the Schreckhorn and the Eiger.
+To the southwest the Jungfrau forms the backdrop for Klein Scheidegg, the saddle between the Eiger and the Mannlichen ridge.

-Beyond the hut the rocky trail starts a steep descending traverse heading west/southwest along Reeti’s south face.
+Beyond the hut the rocky trail starts a steep descent heading southwest along ridge’s southeast face.
 Rock outcroppings near the hut and large rocks along the trail offer great spots to take a break or eat lunch while gazing at the magnificent scene of 4,000-meter peaks across the valley.
-The grade moderates briefly as the path curves around to Reeti’s western flanks and then continues its descending traverse through meadows on a very steep trail.
+The path soon curves to the right (west) as it continues its descent through meadows, now along Reeti's south facing slopes.

-At 7.2 miles the grade abates as the trail curves around a grassy ridge to the junction above Feld (7,087-ft/2,160-meters).
-The trail, dropping steeply to the left (south), leads to Feld and Grindelwald.
+At 7.2 miles the grade abates as the trail curves around a grassy ridge to the junction above Feld (7,087-ft.).
+A path, dropping steeply to the left (south), leads to Feld and Grindelwald.
 We continue along the trail heading northwest toward Bussalp.

-The easy grades end at 7.5 miles as the path crosses an avalanche chute and then starts descending southwest on moderately steep grades.
+The easy grade ends at 7.5 miles as the path crosses an avalanche chute and then starts descending southwest on moderately steep grades.
 Turn left at the junction at 7.8 miles on a path descending toward Mittellager and Grindelwald.
-The trail straight ahead will also get you to the bus at Bussalp but is 0.6 miles longer, traveling on a road that takes a circuitous route.
-As you descend enjoy grand views of the Eiger, Monch and Jungfau to the southwest.
-Below Bussalp lies nestled in a lovely alpine basin.
+The trail straight ahead, signed for Bussalp Oberlager, will also get you to Bussalp but is 0.6 miles longer since it takes a circuitous route that travels along a road.
+As you descend enjoy grand views of the Eiger, Monch and Jungfrau to the southwest.
+Below the trail, to the south, Bussalp lies nestled in a lovely alpine basin.

-Follow the trail as it drops steep through pastures, crossing a few small streams along the way.
-Just before reaching Bussalp pass a trail branching to the right toward Faulhorn.
-Continue descending to the road.
-Trail signs along the road direct you south to the Bussalp Restaurant (5,905-ft/1800-meters) at 8.9 miles where you take the bus back to Grindelwald.
+Follow the trail as it drops steeply through pastures, crossing a few small streams along the way.
+Just before reaching Bussalp pass a trail branching right toward the Faulhorn.
+In Bussalp the trail joins a road.
+Head south along the road following signs to the Bussalp Restaurant (5,905-ft.).
+Reach the restaurant and bus stop at 8.9 miles.
+Here regularly scheduled bus return to Grindelwald.

-From the Grindelwald Bahnhoff (Train Station): Walk east from the train station a short distance along Dorfstasses (the main street in Grindelwald) to the main bus stop (Buswenderplatz) on the south side of the street.
+From the Grindelwald Bahnhof (train station) to Grosse Scheidegg: Walk east from the train station a short distance along Dorfstasse (the main street in Grindelwald) to the main bus stop (Buswenderplatz) on the south side of the street.
 Purchase bus tickets at the small ticket booth for Grosse Scheidegg.
 Take the bus bound for Grosse Scheidegg or Schwarzwaldalp and get off at Grosse Scheidegg.
 The trip takes 36 minutes.

-If you are staying in town, you can also catch to bus from one of several bus stops along the main street.
+If you are staying in town, you can also catch the bus at one of several bus stops along the main street.
 Each stop is named with a sign.
-Logon to sbb.ch/en/ (or get the app) to see the departure times from the stop nearest your accommodations.
+Logon to the SBB website or download the app to see the departure times from the stop nearest your accommodations.

-From Meiringen: Take the bus from the Meiringen Bahnhoff to Schwarzwaldalp.
+From Meiringen to Grosse Scheidegg: Take the bus from the Meiringen Bahnhof to Schwarzwaldalp.
 At Schwarzwaldalp, change for the bus to Gross Scheidegg.
 The entire trip takes a little over an hour, including the wait for the connection at Schwarzwaldalp.

-Return from Bussalp: In the tiny hamlet of Bussalp, the postbus leaves from the Bussalp Restaurant.
-The ride to the Grindelwald Bahnhoff (train station) takes 28 minutes.
+Return from Bussalp to Grindelwald: In the tiny hamlet of Bussalp, the postbus leaves from the Bussalp Restaurant.
+The ride to the Grindelwald Bahnhof (train station) takes 28 minutes.

 Other Hiking Regions in: